Javascript is not enabled.

 Our brains thrive on a diet rich in seafood, fruits, vegetables, nuts and whole grains.
 But which vitamins, minerals and other nutrients give such foods their superpowers?

-Scientists have identified a number of strong contenders.
+Scientists have identified some strong contenders.

 1. Vitamin E